Cultural Competency and Value-Based Care

 - Improved health outcomes

-Cultural competency training covers a range of issues that impact value-based care, from unconscious bias training to working with specific ethnic populations and the LGBTQ community, to working with Medicare patients, and improving adherence.
+Cultural competency training covers a range of issues that impact value-based care, from unconscious bias training to working with specific ethnic populations and the LGBTQ community, to working with Medicare patients.

 Value-based care models that reward results, efficiency, and patient satisfaction are poised to become the future of medical reimbursement.
 Prepare for that future by ensuring a culturally competent staff that is ready to increase value—by any definition.